These Two Supplements Are Your New Secret For GI Distress

-Scientists believe that the immune system and the bacteria that live in the gut "co-evolved" to communicate and support one another.
-"Good" bacteria helps stimulate and "prime" the immune system to keep it in tiptop fighting shape against "bad" bacteria that can make us sick.
+Scientists believe that the immune system and the bacteria that live in the gut co-evolved to communicate and support one another.
+"Good" bacteria helps stimulate and prime the immune system to keep it in tiptop fighting shape against "bad" bacteria that can make us sick.
 In addition, some "good" bacteria produce toxins to fight off "bad" bacteria themselves.
-So a healthy gut equals a healthy and strong immune system.
+"They outnumber and antagonize unwelcome pathogens, including unfavorable bacteria, yeast, and parasites," says Pedre.

-Probiotic supplements deliver an array of "good" bacteria to help restore balance in the gut and support the immune system.
-One study even found that probiotics were able to reduce the duration of diarrhea symptoms by one or two days.
-And when you're tethered to the toilet, one or two days is a huge win.
-Probiotic-rich foods may be tough to stomach right now, especially dairy-based ones like yogurt, so you may want to stick to a supplement to reap the bacterial benefits.
+Popping a probiotic in times of gastrointestinal distress might also help manage the severity and duration of diarrhea.
+One research review even found that some probiotic strains were able to lessen the duration of diarrhea symptoms by a day.
+And when you're tethered to the toilet, an extra day of relief is a huge win.
+Probiotic foods may be tough to stomach when your stomach is upset, especially dairy-based ones like yogurt, so you may want to stick to a supplement to reap the bacterial benefits.

 Glutamine for diarrhea: gut health and hydration.

 Glutamine is a nonessential amino acid, which means the body usually produces sufficient amounts, but in times of illness or extreme stress glutamine levels may become depleted.
 This can weaken the intestinal walls and affect the body's ability to properly and efficiently absorb nutrients during digestion.
 In addition, having low levels of glutamine may exacerbate or even cause diarrhea.
-The increased speed of transit through the intestines can make it even more difficult to replenish glutamine and other important nutrients.
+The enhanced speed of transit through the intestines can make it even more difficult to replenish glutamine and other important nutrients.